vmstio/docs/content/infrastructure/search.md

 # Search

-Search in Mastodon, and the wider Fediverse, can be a confusing and contentious topic.
+Search in Mastodon and the wider Fediverse can be a confusing and contentious topic.

 There are two levels of search supported by Mastodon:

 - Basic Search
 - Full Text Search

-The availability of the more advanced full text searching depends on if your server has implemented additional indexing infrastructure.
+The availability of the more advanced full text searching depends on whether your server has implemented additional indexing infrastructure.

 ## Basic Search

 By default, Mastodon has limited abilities to allow searching of hashtags and to display recent posts made with that tag, using data stored in the primary PostgreSQL database.
-Including a hashtag in your post can that post discoverable by anyone else who might click on the hashtag in the interface.
+Including a hashtag in your post can make that post discoverable by anyone else who might click on the hashtag in the interface.

 ![Debian Search](/debian-search.png)

-Anything that is posted with a hashtag may be found by local users, or federated other servers and discoverable by searching for that hashtag.
+Anything that is posted with a hashtag may be found by local users or federated other servers and discoverable by searching for that hashtag.

 ![Debian Tags](/debian-tags.png)